 Data partitions are a way to group or organize log data for faster and more efficient querying.
-When a query targets a single partition, New Relic's Logs UI:
+When a query targets a single partition, our logs UI:

 Accounts can have multiple partitions, and multiple partitions can be queried at the same time.

 Data partitions also allow data to be mapped to an alternative, or “secondary” namespace with a fixed 30-day retention.
 This is useful for maintaining compliance with privacy-centric regulations and standards like the General Data Protection Regulation (GDPR).

 Before you start creating partitions, make sure you have the required permissions and a plan for how to implement the partitions.

 Logs are routed to partitions during the ingestion process, before data is written to NRDB.
 Partition rules won't affect logs that were ingested before the rule was created.

 You can gain significant performance improvements with proper use of data partitions.
 Organizing your data into discrete partitions enables you to query them separately or all together.
 The goals of partitioning your data should be: